US Indicts Suspected Russian 'Mastermind' of $4 Billion Bitcoin Laundering Scheme

 Considering the number of people who failed at securing their coins, it's reall difficult.

 Suspected of not being HSBC.
-(Score:1)
+(Score:2, Insightful)

 You can launder as much crime money as you want if you are a bank.